 These are functions typically used by an administrator and require a level 2 passcode.
-When an administrator is logged in, the lock on the toolbar will be green - .
+When an administrator is logged in, the lock on the toolbar will be green - a.
 To change the level 2 passcode or the web level 2 passcode, click on the "Level 2 Code" value (range is -32768 to 32767) or the "Web Level 2 Code" value (range is 0 to 9999) and an input box will be displayed where the user can select a new value.
+Note: A negative number may be entered for the level 2 passcode, but it is not considered valid.
+A negative number will be set to 2 upon restart of the system.